Close ModalClose Modal

 • Kodak stopped selling Standard 8mm film in the 1990s, but continued to produce it for independent vendors.

-Best of all, at the end of the process you’ll be the proud owner not only of some amazing original 8mm footage, but also a beautiful stack of playable, storable, safe DVDs that you can customize however you like.
+Best of all, at the end of the process you’ll be the proud owner not only of some amazing original 8mm footage, but also a beautiful stack of playable, storable, and safe digital files that you can customize however you like.

 Continue Reading